ecoruh/wombat/README.md

 ## Screenshots

 > Note: Screenshots given below show insecure localhost versions of the Wombat.
 When deployed on your domain, the app must be secured by HTTPS.
-See [Web Hosting](#web-hosting) section below on how to secure your domain with HTTPS.

 ### Simple
 Simple secure web interface to access your sensitive data anywhere, using any device, any brand, desktop or mobile alike: